A Case for Frozen Accidents

 Nature, it would seem, does a fine job of explaining the discernible design we find in the universe.
 As such, adding the imposing intellect of a supreme Handicrafter only seems to complicate the ID theory, since science can explain design in multiple ways and none of it requires an all powerful mind.
 This revelation diminishes the argument for ID, if not flat out steamrolls it into the ground.
 If the God of Intelligent Design theory was the grand Creator of the universe, then there would have to be better evidence of his “creating capacity” and “tinkering” than the possibility of “design,” which has already been accounted for and explained away by scientific means.

 Intelligent Design, and of course Creationism, seems to offer little more than denial lacking in all tangible proof, if you ask me.
 The only way a person can honestly deny the scientific evidence, throw away all the confirmations and proofs, and suggest science is mistaken is if they lie to themselves and convince themselves that the science is somehow faulty.
 Well, the science isn’t, but ID certainly is.
 Faulty, not only because it throws out the baby with the bathwater, but also because it then chooses to theorize a hypothetical supernatural agent deity, an intelligent one non-the-less, in place of all the real evidence they have discriminatorily tossed out.
-This is what we call a folie à deux process of theology
+This is what we call a folie à deux process of theology.

 To simplify the problem we must ask: where is the evidence for their Intelligent Designer?
 Their answer is: the design we see all around us in the universe.
 Design, let’s not forget, which is begotten out of the random chaos of the universe and has already been proved to arise naturally via scientific methods.
 Thus the ID argument is back where is started, either needing to prove God another way or wear itself out going in circles until it becomes so tired out everyone gives up on it—which, I think, would be the sensible thing to do.[ix]